 The market for HCI – as well as SAN and NAS – is in flux, making the decision point of which one to choose more complicated.

-“But, in most use cases, HCI still operates best within the SME [small and medium-sized enterprise] space, while traditional three-tier based on SAN and NAS offers more flexibility within the larger enterprise-scale organisations,” he says.
+“But, in most use cases, HCI still operates best within the SME [small and medium-sized enterprise] space, while traditional three-tier architecture based on SAN and NAS offers more flexibility within the larger enterprise-scale organisations,” he says.

 “In this case, a storage node has CPU and enough memory to move data, and a compute node only has enough storage capacity to support local workloads.
 The nodes still function as HCI ‘building blocks’, but when scaling, one can add storage nodes and/or compute nodes as required.
 This form of HCI is more complex to deploy,” he says.